kaan-44/DeadTrap/README.md

 ![alt tag](https://media.discordapp.net/attachments/671809375807209472/722384372963082320/image-removebg-preview.png?width=381&height=396)

-# An OSINT tool to gather information about the real owner of a phone number
+# An OSINT tool track down footprints of a phone number

 ## Snapshot
 Couldnt show the full scan cuz it was too long to capture it in one screen hence only showed the part which i thought was important